What Is Raycast? The Complete Guide to the Best Mac Launcher (2026)

 Raycast AI (Pro Feature)

 Raycast Pro includes a built-in AI assistant with access to multiple models including GPT-4, Claude, Gemini, Mistral, and more.
 You can use AI Chat for conversations, AI Commands for inline actions (translate, summarize, fix grammar, explain code), and create custom AI commands tailored to your workflow.
+For a sense of what people actually build with this layer, see our roundup of real AI productivity use cases.

 Raycast vs. Spotlight: Why Switch?